bpftrace/bpftrace/README.md

 ## Quick Start

 Get started with bpftrace in just a few minutes!
-To build from source, see the [building](#building) section below.
+To build from source, see the [development guide](docs/developers.md#building).
 However, you can often install it using your distribution's [package manager](https://pkgs.org/search/?q=bpftrace).

 > [!IMPORTANT]
 > When using a distribution package, be sure to verify `bpftrace --version` when referencing documentation.